Kat Cunning: Career

 Cunning appears as Christina Fuego in The Deuce on HBO.

 Cunning plays Sabine in the Netflix show Trinkets, and their original songs "Birds" and "King of Shadow" are featured on the show.

-For the 2019 Hulu adaptation of John Green's Looking For Alaska, Cunning covered Alexi Murdoch's Orange Sky.
+For the 2019 Hulu adaptation of John Green's Looking For Alaska, Cunning covered Alexi Murdoch's song "Orange Sky".

 Their single "For The Love" has been called a "rallying cry for hope and strength in the face of adversity" by Billboard.

 On August 20, 2020, Cunning officially signed with Lava Records.

 Personal life

 Residing in Los Angeles, Cunning is queer and non-binary, using they/them pronouns.